-Fox Rothschild’s Taxation and Wealth Planning attorneys provide sophisticated estate advice and employ innovative and appropriate planning techniques to help clients achieve their family and financial goals.
-We render legal advice on federal gift and estate options or alternatives to various clients, such as closely held business owners, company founders, venture capitalists, private and public company executives, real estate investors, retirees, hedge fund managers, divorcees and single parents, and entertainment, sports and media figures.
+We understand the unique tax implications faced by our clients, which include company founders, venture capitalists, Fortune 500 executives, closely held business owners, real estate investors, hedge fund managers, retirees, divorcees, single parents, and entertainment, sports and media figures.
 We consider estate planning to be a collaborative process with our clients and their advisers—one best accomplished through continued conversation, as needs may evolve over time, and that considers how those objectives can be realized in light of an uncertain and constantly changing federal tax law landscape.